abhishekarya1/Hash-Define-myNotes/content/java/io.md

 lastModified()
 listFiles()			// List<> of all files in the current directory

-// in NIO.2 methods are called on "Files" static class
+// in NIO.2 methods are called on "Files" static class and supplying path's instance to the method
 ```

 ## NIO